Treasury and Payments

 Top Trends and Priorities Driving the Treasury Agenda in 2021

 New macroeconomic trends are emerging at the start of 2021—defining a new way of doing business in an ever-changing landscape.
 Treasurers will serve an increasingly strategic role within their businesses and continue pushing digital transformation, as maturing technologies and evolving business models become the new normal.
 J.P.
-Morgan has identified six major trends that will impact businesses for the rest of the year, as well as the top five priorities for the corporate treasury in this dynamic landscape.
+Morgan’s Global Market Management and Solutions teams in North America, Europe, Asia, and Latin America have identified six major trends that will impact businesses for the rest of the year, as well as the top five priorities for the corporate treasury in this dynamic landscape.

 Six Trends Shaping the Landscape in 2021 and Beyond